 On-Board Work and Routine

-Be prepared to work harder than you ever have before.
+On a Cruise Line, be prepared to work harder than you ever have before.
 A typical workday is between ten to twelve hours with breaks in between.
 You will be working seven days a week for the next six to eight months.

 A normal day consists of two to three shifts up to four hours each.
 As a photographer, you always work at night seeing as that’s when all the guests are dressed up for dinner and shows.
 You constantly need to be polite, accommodating and helpful with the guests while still getting the job done.
 You need to push for sales and convince guests to have their photos taken with you.
 Every aspect of your job comes with targets.
 You need to meet those targets and maintain a good overall attitude to do well on-board.